sony/nnabla-nas/docs/source/introdution.rst

     \text{s.t.} & \quad \theta^{*} = \underset{\theta}{\arg\min} \; \mathcal{L}_{\text{train}} (\theta; \alpha)

 where :math:`\mathcal{L}_{\text{train}}` and :math:`\mathcal{L}_{\text{val}}` denote the training and validation loss function, respectively.

-The design of modern neural network architectures is driven by multiple different objectives [liu2018]_:
+The design of modern neural network architectures is driven by two different objectives [liu2018]_:

 * The neural network should have a reasonably high capacity, i.e., the family of transfer functions contains arbitrary complex functions which can capture lots of information from training data.

 * Inference should be computationally efficient, i.e., inference only needs a small number of multiplication-accumulation (MAC) operations, or low inference latency.

 The design of a good neural architecture corresponds to find a good balance
 between those (often competing) requirements, by selecting and arranging layers in a